vighneshiyer/vighneshiyer.com/content/research/events/2024_06-dac/index.md

 Aso.ai for analog automation, migration and optimization done automatically, general approach that goes beyond circuit type, getting good traction cAe is mostly bs for ic engineers, Joe says, not the same business doesn't interact design engineers,maybe only at edge like 3dic, need to make it fun for the engineers, tools suck lol
-They think analog migration and auto opt saves lots of effort, Shankar says he can do it and not cadence lol
+They think analog migration and auto opt saves lots of effort, Shankar says he can do it and not cadence lol -->

 ## Exhibition Floor

+And now time for the best part of DAC, walking around the exhibition hall and talking to whoever seems interesting.

 {{ gallery(images=[
     "exhibition_hall.jpg",